 The fruit of the Karkalla grows to about the size of a grape, and turns a deep red when ripe.
 To enjoy them fresh, just hold one end and suck out the sweet pulp, or eat it whole — salty skin and all.
-Cooked, they may be used in jams, jellies and cakes, or paired with seafood in savoury dishes.
-The leaves can be eaten raw or cooked like a vegetables, as well as used like aloe vera to remedy stings, burns and skin irritations.
+Cooked, they may be used in jams, jellies, or paired with seafood in savoury dishes but Round Baby Pigface has tastier leaves.
+The leaves can be pickled, as well as used like aloe vera to remedy stings, burns and skin irritations.
 Karkalla extracts have been shown to possess significant antioxidant, antiplatelet and anti-inflammatory activity.

 Karkalla blossoms in the Spring and Summer with brilliant fuchsia petals and cheerful yellow centres.
 Following pollination, the fruits remain when individual flowers die off, their red-pink hue making them easy to spot amongst the green succulent leaves.
 Simply pluck the fruit to harvest.